What is a Customer Data Platform? CDPs Explained

 Take your product usability to the next level: Customer analytics will also help make your product more useful to your customers.
 That will reduce your churn risk and increase customer satisfaction — two things that most companies are constantly pursuing.

-Now that your customer analytics is locked down, it’s time to lock down something else — the data itself.
+Now that you know how to analyze your data for customer insights, it’s time to lock down something else — the data itself.
 Data protection is one of the most important benefits of a CDP.

 With the advent of the General Data Protection Regulation (GDPR), the California Consumer Privacy Act (CCPA), and other data privacy laws, respecting your customers’ data privacy is more important than ever.